SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Experiments

 We perform ablation studies to systematically evaluate the impact of key components in SpikingMamba, including the Neuron ablation, SGC integration, loss design and training framework.
 The results reveal which factors are critical for achieving competitive performance.

-\paragraph{SpikingMamba Architecture.} Table~\ref{ablation.architecture} shows that both Smoothed Gradient Compensation path and TI-LIF contribute significantly to performance.
-This ablation study on the 1.3B SpikingMamba model (TI-LIF with $1\times \pm4$ and I-LIF $1\times 4$).
+\paragraph{SpikingMamba Architecture.} Table~\ref{ablation.architecture} shows that both Smoothed Gradient Compensation path and SI-LIF contribute significantly to performance.
+This ablation study on the 1.3B SpikingMamba model SI-LIF with $1\times \pm4$ and I-LIF $1\times 4$).
 Removing the SGC path with a 0.76\% performance drop.
-But replacing the TI-LIF with the I-LIF neuron results in a consistent drop in accuracy with 1.41\%.
-Furthermore, TI-LIF best matches the Mamba2 block's output distribution, while LIF and I-LIF's positive-only spiking cause polarized outputs (Further details are provided in the Appendix~\ref{additional.experiments} and ~\ref{block.act.distribution}).
+But replacing the SI-LIF with the I-LIF neuron results in a consistent drop in accuracy with 1.41\%.
+Furthermore, SI-LIF best matches the Mamba2 block's output distribution, while LIF and I-LIF's positive-only spiking cause polarized outputs (Further details are provided in the Appendix~\ref{additional.experiments} and~\ref{block.act.distribution}).

 \paragraph{Distillation Loss.} Table~\ref{ablation.distillation} presents an ablation study on the distillation losses, highlighting that both components are essential.
 The combination of $\mathcal{L}_{\text{KL}}$ and SGC ($\mathcal{L}_{\text{Hidden}}$) yields the best results, while omitting either loss harms performance.
 For the 130M and 1.3B models, omitting SGC ($\mathcal{L}_{\text{Hidden}}$) resulted in accuracy degradation of 0.38\% and 0.76\%, respectively.
 This scaling trend suggests that larger models benefit more significantly from hidden-state alignment loss.